zuomuniao/awesome-nodejs/README.md

 * [Flatiron](http://flatironjs.org/) - An adaptable framework for building modern web applications.
 * [Koa](http://koajs.com/) - A framework which aims to be a smaller, more expressive, and more robust foundation for web applications.
 * [Totaljs](http://www.totaljs.com/) - Friendly responsive design web application framework for node.
-* [Meteor](https://www.meteor.com/) - A platform that has strong features such as live page update, sync and hopt code pushes
+* [Meteor](https://www.meteor.com/) - A platform that has strong features such as live page update, sync and hopt code pushes.
-* [Hapi](https://github.com/spumko/hapi) - A rich framework for building applications and services
+* [Hapi](https://github.com/spumko/hapi) - A rich framework for building applications and services.

+## Content Management System

+* [Calipso](http://calip.so/) - Calipso is a simple CMS, built along similar themes to Drupal and Wordpress.

 ## RESTful API